Hornetlabs/synchdb-docs/docs/en/tutorial/oracle_cdc_to_postgresql.md

 # Oracle CDC to PostgreSQL

-## Prepare Oracle Databasea for SynchDB
+## Prepare Oracle Database for SynchDB

 Before SynchDB can be used to replicate from Oracle, Oracle needs to be configured according to the procedure outlined [here](https://docs.synchdb.com/getting-started/remote_database_setups/)